Audrey Spillman – Neon Dream | Self Release

 Lucinda Williams apparently refers to RB Morris as the greatest unknown songwriter in the country, and with good reason too.
 Morris writes quality songs that evoke the open road, traversing the landscape like a speck of dust.
 “Red Sky” name checks several locations before we’ve actually settled into our seats, providing us with a road map upon which to navigate.
 This is the same red sky of the sailor’s delightful proverb, yet we feel pretty much landlocked with the Dustbowl never too far from view.
 Morris actually refers to this album as his Dustbowl record, reminiscent of the dusty roads once traversed by Woody Guthrie some seventy years earlier, with songs providing the key to the highway.
 There’s roadweariness, nostalgia, memorable characters and poetic storytelling wrapped around these songs like a warm blanket, with “One Copper Penny”, “Six Black Horses and a 72 Oz Steak” and “Missouri River Hat Blowing Incident”, providing some great moments.

-Old Copper Penny is included in this week’s Vaults radio show.
+Old Copper Penny is included on this week’s Northern Sky Vaults Radio Show.

 Tim Grimm – Gone | Cavalier Records